 To learn more, contact Sabrina Soracco, Director, Graduate Writing Center, at (510) 643-9392 or via email.

-All workshops are open to UC Berkeley graduate students in all disciplines.
+All workshops are open to UC Berkeley graduate students and postdocs in all disciplines.
 Preregistration is required.
 Wheelchair accessible.
 For disability-related accommodations, please call (510) 643-9392, ten days in advance of the scheduled workshop.

 Schedule an Appointment with a Graduate Writing Consultant

 Credit Courses Offered by the Graduate Writing Center